Għana (folk music): Informal Għana

 Throughout its history, informal għana situations frequently occurred among both men and women.
 The informal sessions shed light on the importance of the music in day-to-day life of the Maltese.
 The very origins of għana can be traced back to early peasant farmers.

+A book published in 1838 by Anglican missionary and orientalist George Percy Badger titled Description of Malta and Gozo includes examples of Maltese folk songs, accompanied by his comments, such as to highlight the talent of the Maltese for rhyming.
+He even describes seeing singers engaged in dialogic singing, who reply to each another in song:

+I have often stood and listened to individuals seated upon two opposite trees, or engaged in some kind of labour, singing answers to each other in rhyme, without any previous meditation.
+This the natives call taqbeel.
+The subjects vary according to circumstances, sometimes partaking of the nature of epic poetry, and sometimes of satire upon the faults of character of each.

-Ciantar (2000), in his article 'From the Bar to the Stage' puts together the writings of a number of foreign and Maltese scholars who make the claim early għana instances represents both the "simple life of the Maltese peasant life", and the "intact natural environment of the island".
+Professor Philip Ciantar, in his article From the Bar to the Stage puts together the writings of a number of foreign and Maltese scholars who make the claim early għana instances represents both the "simple [...] life of the Maltese working class", and the "intact natural environment of the island".
 Ciantar argues that the roots of għana are buried deep within traditional Maltese way of life, so much so that the two become synonymous with each other.
-Such a description by the scholar Aquilina (1931), for instance, emphasises this link between the people and għana:
+Such a description by the scholar Joseph Aquilina published in 1931, for instance, emphasises this link between the people and għana:

 How lovely it is, to hear from a remote and abandoned village amidst our island's hills, during a moonlit evening, while the cricket is hidden among the tomato plants, breaking the evening's silence, a handsome and healthy young man, swarthy as our country makes him, singing his għana ceaselessly.
 His soul would seemingly burst open with his singing!

-Ciantar argues that these songs evoke the very roots of Maltese poetry and literature, a claim that is also supported by 'Dun' Karm Psaila, Malta's national poet.
-In an article on the origin of Maltese poetry, Psaila goes on to link għana to the modest recreation and aspirations of the common people.
+Ciantar argues that these songs evoke the very roots of Maltese poetry and literature, a claim that is also supported by Dun Karm Psaila, Malta's national poet.
+In an article on the origin of Maltese poetry, Ciantar says, Psaila goes on to link għana to the "modest recreation and aspirations of the common people".

-Both scholars, Aquilina and Psaila, place għana in the 'intact' natural environment of the island:
+Both scholars, Aquilina and Psaila, place għana in the 'intact' natural environment of the island.
+Psaila wrote: